BinaryOutlook/SemantrisPlus/README.md

 - explicit JSON API for session state and turns
 - no-repeat word handling until the unseen pool is exhausted
 - improved tower presentation and animation sequencing
+- a TypeScript frontend source tree compiled into a browser bundle
+- frontend type-checking and Vitest coverage for key browser-side logic
 - fallback ranking path for resilience
 - automated tests for gameplay rules, API behavior, and provider fallback behavior